 Cheesemans' Ecology Safaris

-A good binocular can really enhance your safari experience and should be considered a valuable tool when viewing wildlife.
+A good binocular can really enhance your safari experience and is a very valuable tool when viewing wildlife.
 For some tours, they are indispensable such as to our neo-tropical destinations in Central and South America.
 These are places where you may be seeking birds and mammals high in the dark rainforest canopy.
 At other destinations, a binocular may not be as important, for instance on our Antarctic trips where the wildlife is close (however, binoculars become very important when searching for and viewing wildlife at sea).

 There’s a lot to know about binoculars and understanding their features will aid you in purchasing the binocular that fits your needs.